ryukirisame/learningRedis/learning.md

 ### Blocking Operations (VVIMP)
 - This is mostly used in Producer-Consumer problem.
-- The Problem: Without blocking operation, a consumer will keep polling(keep checking) an empty list like this:
+- The Problem: Busy-Waiting (Polling)
+  - Without blocking operations, a consumer system must constantly "poll" Redis to see if new work has arrived.
   - ``` bash
     LPOP myqueue   # Returns (nil) — nothing there LPOP myqueue   # Returns (nil) — still nothing LPOP myqueue   # Returns (nil) — wasting CPU and connections
     ```
-    or basically:
+    In code, this will look like an infinite loop:
     ```
     while(true):
      check queue